-An email-based malware distribution campaign has been attempting to disguise spam as an email chain and launch a spoofing attack.
-TA551 also known as Shathak, the infamous group that spreads malware like Ursnif and Valak is behind this operation.
-The group is misusing genuine messages taken from email clients on previously compromised hosts to run the operation.
+An email-based malware distribution campaign has tried to disguise spam as an email chain and launch a spoofing attack.
+TA551, also known as Shathak, the infamous group that spreads malware like Ursnif and Valak, is behind this operation.
+To carry out the operation, the group uses real messages.
+These messages have been stolen from previously infected hosts.

 Join our weekly newsletter and get the latest cybersecurity updates delivered directly to your inbox

 So far, TA551 has been following specific traffic patterns.
 However, it has changed as of now since October 2020.
-URLs generated by Word Macros follow a noticeable pattern such as:
+The URLs generated by Word Macros follow a noticeable pattern, such as:

-But since November 2020, experts have noticed some changes in the pattern in generating the URLs during IceID infection.
-The possible reason for the changes from the campaign can be an attempt to evade detection.
-The least, they can baffle the user conducting forensic analysis on an infected host.
+But since November 2020, experts have noticed some changes in the pattern of generating the URLs by TA551 during IceID infection.
+The possible reason for the changes from the campaign could be an attempt to evade detection.
+At the very least, they can baffle the user conducting forensic analysis on an infected host.

 When it comes to email spoofing, it can take many of the following forms: